metabrainz/CAA-spec/caa-specification.md

 #### Add Cover Art

 This edit attaches a specific piece of cover art to a release.
-When the edit is successfully entered, the metadata index is updated to contain this image, with its status set to 'pending review'.
+When the edit is successfully entered the artwork will then be available for fetching via the Cover Art Archive and will be in the index listing for the release.

-If the community approves of this edit, the metadata index will be updated to indicate that it has been approved.
+If the community rejects this edit, then the image will be removed from the file store.

-If the community rejects this edit, then the entry will be removed from the index and the image from the file store.
+MusicBrainz is in control of managing the upload, not the Cover Art Archive.
+When the user is presented with the 'add cover art' form, the server will allocate a unique filename for the upload, with the name `pending-$TIMESTAMP`.
+This artwork will *not* be available for fetching from the Cover Art Archive at all, and will only be fetchable by accessing the backend image store directly.

 #### Remove Cover Art